 Head towards the Blue Mountains for your dose of one of the best waterfalls in NSW.
 Yeah, this bad boy is boasting some serious Lord Of The Rings vibes and a vista that’s nothing short of jaw-dropping.

 This one forms part of the Kedumba River and the best way to get here is to park up at Scenic World and following the Round Walk Trail.
 And you’ll want to stop at Juliet’s Balcony—that’s your first chance to check out the falls and a swift panoramic view to match.

 For something a lot more private, Minnehaha Falls is your go-to.
 It’s a dreamy little place with a swimming hole so beautiful no ludicrous Hollywood set could ever rival it.
 To get there, drive through Katoomba to Yosemite and walk 15 minutes down from the car park.
 Be brave, breathe deep and take the plunge—this is one of Sydney’s best hidden waterfalls and you won’t regret it.

 Nearby, you’ll also be able to set your sights on Curracurrong Falls because when it comes to the Royal National Park, the falls are endless (well, kind of).
 You’ll also be within reach of Winifred Falls, which you’ll find if you take the mildly challenging 4km walk from Audley.

 Paddy’s River Falls

 Even further is Paddy’s River Falls, which has carved itself into the landscape to the west of the Australian Alps and therefore benefits from the melting snow.
-Time this one right and you’ll be onto a winner (this is one you can stand behind the water and feel like you’re the Last of the Mohicans).
+Time this one right and you’ll be onto a winner—you can stand behind the water and feel like you’re the Last of the Mohicans).

 If you’ve still got a bit of time up your sleeve, there are a couple of magnificent falls a little further south in the Southern Highlands and shout out to Fitzroy Falls in Morton National Park (definitely one of the best waterfalls in NSW).
 Basically, this is nature’s version of dropping it real low.
 You’ll also find the Fairy Bower Falls around here which is just a mossy rainforest dream.